 Investors can use options to buy or sell underlying assets at a predetermined price and timeframe.
 Call options, which grant the right to buy, and put options, which grant the right to sell, are the two types of options.
 The holding of an option does not necessitate the execution of the trade.
 Traders can take long positions if they expect the price to rise, or short positions if they expect the price to fall.

 Options are classified as being in the money (ITM), out of the money (OTM), or at the money (ATM).
 OTM options have prices that are lower than the strike price for calls and higher than the strike price for puts.
-ITM options have prices that are higher than the strike price for calls and lower for puts.
+ITM options have higher prices than the strike price for calls and lower for puts.
 ATM options have prices that correspond to the strike price.
 Understanding long and short option trading, as well as the consequences of being out of the money, improves understanding of risk reversals.

-What is Risk Reversal Strategy?
+What is a Risk Reversal Strategy?

 While risk reversal can effectively manage risk in stock option trading, it does not eliminate it.
 In order to minimize losses or maximize profits, investors must still accurately predict the direction of the asset’s price movement.
 In simpler terms, risk reversal can result in significant profits if the investor’s forecast is correct, but it can also result in significant losses if their forecast is incorrect.